 Let’s imagine standing on one stone awaiting to take a leap to the next.
-Visualize this first stone, with you atop it, as the accumulation of your life’s current knowledge, know-how, experiences and references.
+Visualize this first stone, with you atop it, as the accumulation of your life’s current knowledge, know-how, experiences, and references.

-It is likely to be much harder to take the leap to the next stone if it is too far away and looks extremely different to the one we are currently standing on.
+It is likely to be much harder to take the leap to the next stone if it is too far away and looks extremely different from the one we are currently standing on.
 If we don’t see the similarity we might not see the value for us to keep moving, or we may be put off.

 It has to relate!